 Richard T. du Moulin joined the Board of Directors of Teekay Tankers in December 2007.
 Mr. du Moulin is currently the President of Intrepid Shipping L.L.C., a position he has held since he founded Intrepid Shipping in 2002.
-From 1998 to 2002, Mr. du Moulin served as Chairman and Chief Executive Officer of Marine Transport Corporation.
-Mr. du Moulin is a member of the Board of Trustees and Chairman of the Seamen's Church Institute of New York and New Jersey.
-Mr. du Moulin currently serves as an advisor to Hudson Structured Capital Management, a private equity firm and is on the board of Pangaea Logistics Solutions, Ltd., a dry bulk shipping company.
-Mr. du Moulin served as Chairman of Intertanko, the leading trade organization for the tanker industry, from 1996 to 1999 and served as a director of Globe Wireless L.L.C. and Tidewater, Inc.
+From 1998 to 2002, Mr. du Moulin served as Chair and Chief Executive Officer of Marine Transport Corporation.
+Mr. du Moulin is a member of the Board of Trustees and Chair of the Seamen's Church Institute of New York and New Jersey.
+Mr. du Moulin currently serves as an advisor to Hudson Structured Capital Management, a private equity firm and is on the Board of Pangaea Logistics Solutions, Ltd., a dry bulk shipping company.
+Mr. du Moulin served as Chair of Intertanko, the leading trade organization for the tanker industry, from 1996 to 1999 and served as a director of Globe Wireless L.L.C. and Tidewater.
+Inc.

-Kenneth Hvid joined the board of Teekay Tankers in February 2017.
-He was appointed President and CEO of Teekay Corporation in February 2017 and has served as a director of Teekay Offshore GP L.L.C., the general partner of Teekay Offshore Partners L.P. since 2011.
+Kenneth Hvid joined the Board of Teekay Tankers in February 2017.
+He was appointed President and Chief Executive Officer of Teekay Corporation in February 2017 and has been elected as a Teekay Corporation director effective as of its 2019 annual meeting of shareholders.
+Mr. Hvid has served as a director of Teekay Offshore GP LLC, the general partner of Teekay Offshore Partners L.P. since 2011, and was reappointed as a director of Teekay GP L.L.C., the general partner of Teekay LNG Partners L.P. in September 2018, having served as a director previously from 2015 to 2017.
 He joined Teekay Corporation in 2000 and was responsible for leading its global procurement activities until he was promoted in 2004 to Senior Vice President, Teekay Gas Services.
 During this time, Mr. Hvid was involved in leading Teekay through its entry and growth in the LNG business.
 He held this position until the beginning of 2006, when he was appointed President of its Teekay Navion Shuttle Tankers and Offshore division.
 In that role he was responsible for Teekay's global shuttle tanker business as well as initiatives in the floating storage and offtake business and related offshore activities.
-Mr. Hvid served as Chief Strategy Officer and Executive Vice President from 2011 to 2015, as director of Teekay GP L.L.C. from 2011 to 2015 and as President and CEO of Teekay Offshore Group Ltd., from 2015 until January 2017.
+Mr. Hvid served as Chief Strategy Officer and Executive Vice President from 2011 to 2015, and as President and Chief Executive Officer of Teekay Offshore Group Ltd., from 2015 until January 2017.
 Mr. Hvid has 28 years of global shipping experience, 12 of which were spent with A.P.
 Moller in Copenhagen, San Francisco and Hong Kong.
-In 2007, Mr. Hvid joined the board of Gard P.& I. (Bermuda) Ltd.
+In 2007, Mr. Hvid joined the Board of Gard P.& I. (Bermuda) Ltd.